 - Those who started drinking at an early age

 - Those who have a parent or a close relative with alcoholism

 - Those who live with alcoholics

-- Those who take drugs while drinking alcohol
+- Those who take drugs while drinking alcohol4

 A Dangerous Pattern

-Heavy drinking can have extensive and far–reaching effects on the brain that last long beyond the buzz left behind by alcohol.
+Heavy drinking can have extensive effects on the brain that last long beyond the buzz left behind by alcohol.
 According to the National Institute on Alcohol Abuse and Alcoholism, heavy alcohol use can shrink and disturb brain tissue.
-This can cause minor slips in memory, and those changes may be reversible with abstinence from alcohol, but these changes can also lead to long-term damage.
-Some people develop significant motor control problems, as well as memory deficits, due to long-term alcohol abuse.
-Alcohol abuse can also cause:
+This can cause minor slips in memory, and those changes may be reversible with abstinence from alcohol, but these changes can also lead to long-term damage.4 Some people develop significant motor control problems, as well as memory deficits, due to long-term alcohol abuse.
+Alcohol abuse can also cause the following deficiencies: